gomorpheus/morpheus-docs/release_notes/current.rst

           - Fixed an issue that caused reads from multi-select typeahead Inputs to return a list containing a null item at the start :superscript:`5.4.16`
 :Option Lists: - Using ``zoneId`` to filter |morpheus| API-type Option Lists now works correctly :superscript:`5.4.16`
 :Policies: - Adding a network to a Subtenant which would cause it to exceed its network quota Policy now fails with a friendly error message rather than throwing a less helpful 500 (threw a gasket) error :superscript:`5.4.16`
+:Reports: - Fixed an issue that prevented correct results on the Instance Cost Report when filtering by a tag which contained a hyphen "-"
 :Terraform: - Fixed an issue that caused Terraform Instances to be removed from |morpheus| even when the destroy action actually failed which led to orphaned instances left behind in the cloud :superscript:`5.4.16`
              - Fixed an issue that prevented applying state in |morpheus| on Terraform 0.12.31 Apps :superscript:`5.4.16`
              - Improvements added to the HCL parser to account for edge cases that didn't work properly :superscript:`5.4.16`
 :UI: - Fixed a UI display issue that could cause the |morpheus| Role names and Active Directory group name fields to overlap each other when adding or editing an Identity Source integration :superscript:`5.4.16`
+:Tags: - Inputs which are exported as tags are now set properly on the workloads when multiple copies of an Instance are selected at provision time
+:VMware: - Visibility and Tenant ownership of newly synced VMware Cloud folders are now being set properly based on ownership of the parent folder
+:Workflows: - Workflows and Tasks run against Instances are now shown in history for all nodes associated with the Instance.
+Previously they were shown only in the history of the Instance and one of the nodes
+             - Fixed an issue with restart Tasks in Workflows which could throw an error cause the rest of the Workflow not to complete after the workload was restarted